wayneeseguin/graft/doc/operator-api.md

 # Operator API Documentation

-This guide explains how to create new operators for graft and integrate them with the enhanced parser system.
+This guide explains how to create new operators for graft and integrate them with the parser system.

 ## Overview